Teddy Sears

-Edward M. Sears (born April 6, 1977) is an American actor, known for his roles as Richard Patrick Woolsley on the TNT legal drama series Raising the Bar, Patrick on the first season of FX anthology horror drama American Horror Story (retroactively titled Murder House), Dr. Austin Langham on the Showtime period drama series Masters of Sex, and DC Comics supervillain Hunter Zolomon / Zoom of the television series The Flash.
+Teddy Sears is an American actor, known for his roles as Richard Patrick Woolsley on the TNT legal drama series Raising the Bar, Patrick on the first season of FX anthology horror drama American Horror Story (retroactively titled Murder House), Dr. Austin Langham on the Showtime period drama series Masters of Sex, and DC Comics supervillain Hunter Zolomon / Zoom of the television series The Flash.

 Early life and education

 Sears was born in Washington, D.C., and raised in Chevy Chase, Maryland.
 He attended high school at the Landon School in Bethesda, Maryland.
 Sears played football for the University of Maryland, but transferred and graduated from the University of Virginia with a degree in business management in 1999.

 Career

 Sears' business career in New York was put on hold as he won a role on his first audition, with a two-year contract role on the daytime series One Life to Live.
 Then, after several appearances on the Law & Order franchise and Whoopi, he attended the William Esper Studio.
 This training led to comedy stints on the Late Show with David Letterman and Late Night with Conan O'Brien.

 He co-starred on the TNT original series Raising the Bar portraying public defender Richard Patrick Woolsley.

 Sears appeared in Joss Whedon's Dollhouse, the Lifetime original film The Client List, and as Thomas Cole in The Defenders.

 In 2013, Sears joined the cast of the Showtime drama Masters of Sex, about the work of Masters and Johnson.
 From 2015 to 2016, Sears had been cast in a recurring role of The CW's DC Comics television series The Flash, initially introduced as Jay Garrick, until it was revealed that his character was actually Hunter Zolomon / Zoom.
 In 2017, he starred as Keith Mullins in 24: Legacy.

 In 2020, Sears appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.